microsoft/pxt-microbit/docs/projects/tele-potato.md

 ## ~ avatar

-Don't keep the potato too long or you might loose the game!
+Don't keep the potato too long or you might lose the game!

 ## ~

 ![A teleporting potato](/static/mb/projects/tele-potato.png)

 Do you know the "Hot Potato" game?
-You toss around a potato while a timer counts down and the person holding it when the timer is up looses...
+You toss around a potato while a timer counts down and the person holding it when the timer is up loses...
 It's super fun.

 In this project, we'll build a similar kind of game but instead we'll use a **virtual potato** and the @boardname@ radio.